Badaro/mtgtokenlist/README.md

 # mtgtokenlist
-Simple site to generate a list of necessary tokens from a list of Magic the Gathering cards: https://badaro.github.io/mtgtokenlist
+Simple website to generate a list of necessary tokens from a list of Magic the Gathering cards: https://badaro.github.io/mtgtokenlist